 Are you worried about the spread of airborne aerosols and pollutants in your office?
 Do you want to make the air in your offices safer to breathe with well-positioned vents and barriers?
-Would you like to know who is most at risk from exposure?
+Would you like to know who may be more at risk from exposure to airborne bacteria or viral particles?

 Computational Fluid Dynamics (CFD) is a powerful tool that helps to predict complicated fluid and particle flow.
 CFD has the capability of tracking individual particles and gas species, so it is feasible to predict, to some extent, the spread of airborne aerosols or pollutants.
 This information can help to inform the design of ventilation and air conditioning (HVAC) systems and physical barriers, or the location of desks, queues and sitting areas.

 Greenplan did a case study for an office in Somerset West to see how the droplets from a sneeze could spread through the office.
 A rough approximation of a single sneeze was modelled to see where the particles might go and on which surfaces the settling occurs.
-The geometry of the office is shown below in Figures 1-2.
+The geometry of the office is shown below in Figure 1.

 The office has a relatively simple air conditioning system - a single ceiling-mounted inlet in each room, with an extraction grille in the ceiling above the main entrance door.
 The system was included in the model since it increases the movement of air from one room to another, and therefore the spread of contaminants and aerosols.